IPv6 CIDR Calculator - Calculate IPv6 Range

 • Enter the IPv6 CIDR.
 Enter the following CIDR IP address 2001:4860:4860::8888/32

-• The tool will calculate the IP address range based on the IPv6 address and displays the first and last IPv6 address in the subnet mask range, the number of IPv6 addresses in CIDR notation, IPv6 CIDR, and prefix length.
+• The tool calculates the IP address range based on the IPv6 address and displays the results.